MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 ---
 title: How to include code in docs
-description: Learn how to include code elements and snippets in articles to be published on docs.microsoft.com.
+description: Learn how to include code elements and snippets in articles to be published on Microsoft Docs.
 author: tdykstra
 ms.author: tdykstra
 ms.date: 11/09/2021